wp-plugins/nksnow/readme.txt

 2. Settings page.

 == Frequently Asked Questions ==
+Q: How do I make the effect only active on the start page?<br />
+A: Set the URI filter to / and check the precise match box.
+This assumes that WordPress is installed in the webserver's root directory.<br />

 Q: I see no snow.<br />
 A: Please make sure that your template uses the wp_footer() and wp_head() template tags.
 They should be in your header.php and footer.php, see <a href="http://codex.wordpress.org/Theme_Development">the theme development page</a>.<br />